kacperkwinta/Sunnyside-agency-landing-page/README.md

 ![Design preview for the Sunnyside agency landing page coding challenge](./design/desktop-preview.jpg)

+It's not ideal on small laptops/tablets because of the images resolutions, if I stretch them design would look terrible so I just decided to leave white space around them on this reoslutions... 😥

 ### Built with 🧱
 - Big amount of patience
 - Semantic HTML5 markup